Prunus serrula Rosaceae

 - Hardy to USDA Zone 5 Native to central China.

 - Also being used as an interstem (interstock) for some Japanese flowering cherries, especially some Prunus serrulata cultivars such as Kanzan and Mt.
 Fuji, to provide winter interest with its mahogany-like bark.

-- Oregon State Univ. campus: northeast of Education, on 15th St.
+- Oregon State Univ. campus: two trees south of the Elm Walk near 15th St.